Olesya Zhupanska

 Olesya I. Zhupanska is a Ukrainian and American mechanical engineer and materials scientist whose research concerns composite materials and their application in extreme environments, such as in wind turbine blades subject to lightning strikes.
-She is a professor in the Department of Aerospace & Mechanical Engineering at the University of Arizona.
+She is a professor in the Department of Aerospace & Mechanical Engineering at the University of Arizona, and is a member of the American Society for Composites, which she was the president of from 2024 to 2025.

 Education and career

 Zhupanska graduated from the Taras Shevchenko National University of Kyiv in 1996 with a bachelor's and master's degree in mechanics and applied mathematics.
 She continued in the same program for a Ph.D. in 2000.

 After holding postdoctoral and visiting positions at the University of Florida from 2002 to 2007, in 2007 she became an assistant professor in the Department of Mechanical and Industrial Engineering at the University of Iowa, where she was promoted to associate professor in 2013.
 In 2016, she moved to her present position as a full professor at the University of Arizona.